n8chur/Routing/README.md

 ```

-See the example project in [AUTPresentations](https://github.com/Automatic/AUTPresentations) for more exmaples of how you can use Routing in your application!
+See the example project in [AUTPresentations](https://github.com/Automatic/AUTPresentations) for more examples of how you can use Routing in your application!

 ### Installing